amlkteam/toxicity_classification/Milestone3/Project_Proposal.md

 Our baseline model gives us a Macro-F1 Score of `0.86199` after training for 5 epochs.
 We have used a batch size of `32` for the training and the default learning rate of `0.001` using the Adam optimizer.

+#### Result on Kaggle test set

+We also tested the BERT model performance with the Kaggle test data which contains 153164 comments.
+Our model reports a lower Macro F1 score than on the test split of our training data at `0.7881645102550523`.

+We also sumbit the predictions to the Kaggle competition which scores differently.
+It takes in probabilities(sigmoid values) and not the actual 0 and 1 classification labels for the six columns.
+The evaluation metric is mean column-wise ROC AUC, according to the [competition page] (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview/evaluation).
+The graded score is `0.97905` and such a score ranked about 2586 on the public leaderboard.

 ## Previous Works

 There are a few papers published in recent 3 years which tested different machine learning models on toxic comment classification that can serve as our basis for further exploration.